Salsdev/ai-startup-website/README.md

 This practical session covered:

-- ✅ Creating and switching branches (`update-navigation`, `add-contact-info`)
+- ✅ Creating and switching branches
 - ✅ Making and tracking file changes
 - ✅ Staging and committing changes
 - ✅ Pushing to a remote GitHub repository
-- ✅ Pulling updates from a remote repository
-- ✅ Merging branches
-- ✅ Resolving merge conflicts

 These are essential skills for managing code in collaborative environments and maintaining clean, organized version histories.